ULCSC/ULCSC.github.io/_posts/2025-02-25-Student_Resources.md

 categories: [Resources]
 tags: [help, information, resources]
 author: James
-description: Guide to setting up the Windows operating system for C++ development.
+description: A collection of the other resources students have access to.
 ---

 Here is a collection of resources you as students have for free